System install drive filling up even though it isn't part of the Greyhole pool

 Amahi chose to use the system drive as the landing zone by default; you can change that by moving your shares from /var/hda/files/* into any of /var/hda/files/drivers/*/

-#2 Updated by cpg almost 10 years ago
+#2 Updated by cpg over 10 years ago

 hmm, can't greyhole move the files soon after they are moved in?